-Bandcamp Support is experiencing an unusually high volume of emails from our wonderfully successful fundraisers this summer, so our responses may take an extra few days.
+Hey there!
+We’re experiencing a very high volume of emails from our COVID-19 fundraisers and as a result, our response times are slow.
 We put together a list of common questions to help you help yourself in the meantime - power!

 Bandcamp Help Center

 Artists & Labels